Explore Our Custom Options

 To get the kind of quality that both of us will be proud of, we can’t use any old jpeg you grab off the interwebs.
-The image file must be sent to us as a single-color vector artwork file, in either an .eps or .ai file format.
+The image file should be sent to us as a single-color vector artwork file, in either an .eps or .ai file format.
+High quality .jpg, .png, and .pdf files will also work.
 Note that the engraving area is .875″ x .875″.
 We can be extremely detailed in this small space, but if your file has a lot of small details, please realize that they might fill in.

 If you don’t already have a file, and can’t convince a graphic designer friend to help you out, there are tons of free or cheap vector art files online.
 Please realize that we can’t engrave a copyrighted image that you don’t have permission to use.
 For example, you might be a huge Detroit Red Wings fan, but they’ll sue the snot out of us if we make money using their logo.

 If you think you’ve got what it takes, choose the option in one of our Beater Builders, where you’ll be able to upload your image file before adding the beater to your cart.

 What if I want something that can't be built using the Beater Builder?

 For the most part we can’t build super custom bass drum beaters, but if you have an idea that falls slightly outside of what the Beater Builder offers, drop us a line.
 We’ll do our best!

 You realize that’s not actually a question, right?

 While we do have an official artist program, almost everyone on that list played our beaters for years before becoming official artists.
 If you’ve never owned a Low Boy beater, please purchase and play our products before asking about becoming an artist.

 If you do play Low Boy beaters, these are the three things we look at when evaluating potential endorsers.